Panasonic Lumix 14–140mm lens: History

 The updated, smaller lens was released in April 2013.
+It was initially still marketed as an HD lens.
+Later the HD markings were dropped and the zoom range was printed on the barrel in silver rather than yellow.
 In testing, the newer lens was sharper in the corners and showed a bit more barrel distortion over the zoom range, while the older lens was sharper in the center and had virtually no distortion at focal lengths between 18 and 140mm.
 The updated lens was revised in 2019 to add dust and splash resistance.